multani7871/employee-led-SPVs/board_member_guide.md

  - Lead investor of each funding round
  - Independent

-Common to all board members:

-Fiduciary duties
+Every board member has two core fiduciary duties
 - Duty of care
+	 -
  - Duty of loyalty
+	 -

 How are board members compensated for these duties and the extra liability they entail?
 - CEO/co-founders